 ‘LAH’ is a suffix that adds emphasis to what one is saying.

 The suffix used when speaking in English, Malay, Chinese, Tamil, and local dialects!

 There are ten Malay dialects found in Peninsula Malaysia and Borneo Malaysia.

 - Bruneian and

-Conversely, LAH is the most used suffix in Malaysia and used millions of times a day throughout the country.
+Conversely, LAH is the most used suffix in Malaysia and used millions of times throughout the country.

 LAH is sometimes used for emphasis and sometimes for NO reason at all.